pelias/polylines/README.md

 ## Clone and Install dependencies

-Since this module is just one part of our geocoder, we'd recommend starting with our [Vagrant image](https://github.com/pelias/vagrant) for quick setup, or our [full installation docs](https://github.com/pelias/pelias-doc/blob/master/installing.md) to use this module.
+Since this module is just one part of our geocoder, we'd recommend starting with our [Dockerfiles](https://github.com/pelias/dockerfiles/) for quick setup, or our [full installation docs](https://github.com/pelias/pelias-doc/blob/master/installing.md) to use this module.

 ```bash
 $ git clone https://github.com/pelias/polylines.git && cd polylines;